stfc/PSyclone/tutorial/training/users/lfric/README.md

 Compare the PSy-layer files with the previously created files.
 What has changed?

 The solution and explanation can be found [here](#solution-for-applying-openmp).

+## MPI and OpenMP
+This is an optional task and you can skip it if you are in a rush.

+Especially for large models you would want to utilise hybrid parallelism, i.e. using MPI and OpenMP at the same time.
+In this example we will enable both kind of parallelisation at the same time.
+In order to do this, you need to invoke PSyclone with the `-dm` flag, but also apply the OpenMP transformation:

+    psyclone -s ./omp.py -dm -l output -opsy main_al_psy.f90 -oalg main_alg.f90 main_alg.x90

+Again, check the created PSy-layer file `main_alg_psy.f90` for the calls to halo-exchanges and OpenMP directives around loops.

+The solution and explanation can be found [here](#solution-for-mpi-and-openmp).

 ## Error in Algorithm Layer
 Now let's have a look at some typical errors.
 Ideally they should not happen